GavinRigsby/obsidian-embed-and-edit-code/README.md

 ### Additional Changes
 Additional changes were made to the embed display to add a better fitting title bar (closer resemblace to the code block).
 Modified some buttons and styles to the embed display to allow better usability.
-Allowed for local filepaths to be used in embed display
+Allowed for local filepaths to be used in embed display.
+Open VSCode Editor from embedded code file.

 ## Using the embed block
 First you need to activate the plugin from Community Plugins.
 Then you can embed the code as follow: